 Decorating with empty frames is one of my favorite ways to enhance spaces in our home.
-Today I’m sharing 8 ways to use empty picture frames in decor and how I determine when one should be incorporated in my design.
+Today I’m sharing 8 unique ways to use empty picture frames in decor and how I determine when one should be incorporated into my design

-I have several empty frames in many shapes and sizes that are chalk painted in neutral tones, white, off white and gray.
+I have several empty frames in many shapes and sizes that are chalk painted in neutral tones, white, off-white, and gray.
 All are wooden picture frames in different styles.
-I typically buy my frames at flea markets, vintage stores and on the Facebook Market place.
+I typically buy my frames at thrift stores, flea markets, vintage stores, and on the Facebook Market place.
 I’m always on the lookout for frames with pretty details and love to find ones that are unique in shape because having many styles on hand ensures that I have the right one available when needed.
 Often they are already painted, if not I will grab my trusty Annie Sloan Chalk Paint to give them a little makeover before using them in my decor.
-Below is 8 ways to use empty picture frames in decor.
+Below are 8 unique ways to use empty picture frames in decor.

 1. Frames to Fill a Space

 My favorite way to use frames is to help fill in a space.
 This little wreath pictured below was too small for the wall space next to our mantel.
 By “framing” it you can see how it is in scale with the space.
 This is a great solution when faced with the issue of a wall hanging looking too small for a space.
 You can even frame a framed picture that may look like a postage stamp on a large wall space.
 For information on determining if a wall hanging is too small, Apartment Therapy has you covered in this post.

 Here is another example of using a frame to ensure this floral piece fits into this space.
 In this design, I used this muted gold vintage frame around this wood flower nosegay that I made a while back.
 Without the frame, you can see how this bouquet would be too small over our mantel and rather lackluster.
 By adding the frame the design is easily up-leveled.
 I simply removed the glass and frame mat and this gold frame became the inspiration for adding these gold candleholders.